 Shadowing experiences give you a real-world perspective on the benefits and drawbacks to modern medicine today.
-If you are interested in the program, contact Program Assistant Frances Alexander at email@example.com or 704-894-2482.
+If you are interested in the program, contact Program Coordinator Frances Alexander at email@example.com or 704-894-2482.

 The Center for Civic Engagement hosts immersive internship and fellowship programs for current Davidson College students each summer.
 All opportunities are in the Davidson/Charlotte area and include stipends and housing.
 (Summer internships, post-bac and fellowship opportunities)